adamsilver/fdpb/book-appointment.md

 # Book appointment

-- One thing per page?
+## One thing per page maybe

+Is this the best example of that?

-- Radios in a table?
+## Radios inside a table

+- How to make that accessible
-- Reveal more?
+- Revealing more.
+- Responsive - change number of show more, have table rows collapse perhaps.
+Quite easy actually.